Include Your Kids in Your Elopement – A “How To”

 - Record your ceremony.
 Even if it’s just recorded using the smartphone and tripod method, give your kids something to watch when you get back.
 Most littles are used to watching videos on a device, and they would be excited to see what you were up to while you were gone.

 - Take them shopping with you for your elopement attire.
 Have your little one help mommy pick out her dress or daddy select the perfect tie.
 Imagine their excitement when they see gorgeous images of you wearing what they helped pick out.
 So fun!

 - FaceTime with them while you are gone.
 Face it.
 When you’re gone, your kids miss you.
 Even if you don’t have the capability or wifi connection to include them in your ceremony, talk to them virtually or by phone and tell them all about your big day later on.
 They’ll feel special as you chat with them about the day’s events, and you’ll have lots of adventures to share.

 - Leave them a care package.
 Going the extra mile can mean a lot.
 Contact your local bakery to make personalized cookies that you can all enjoy at the same time virtually.
 The kids can toast with sparkling grape juice or a favorite drink as you celebrate your union.

 No matter what you choose to do, including your kids can be truly special.
 Be sure to consider their age, capabilities, and attention span with all of the above.
-If you have a newborn, they won’t be aware, but a three-year-old would enjoy being included in whatever way you see fit.
+If you have a newborn, they won’t be aware, but a five-year-old would enjoy being included in whatever way you see fit.
 Making them a part of your big day will definitely get them excited for everything that lies ahead for all of you.